 “Hi Emily S., these are organic apple juice.
 No artificial anything, no gluten, no nightshades, and I got one box of gluten free granola bars just for you, also containing no nightshades.”

 “Alright, team, we’ve got forty-five minutes before game time, so let’s start with some warm-ups.
 I want you to walk three laps around the court and then jog two, nice and easy.
-Emily T., get your shoes on first and then join in.
+Emily T., get your basketball shoes on first and then join in.
 I’m going to go have a word with Quinn.”

 “Yes, Coach!” piped a gaggle of little voices.

-Brent stopped for a quick chat with Quinn’s dad with whom he had an ongoing dialogue about Quinn’s basketball and social needs.
+Brent stopped for a quick chat with Quinn’s dad to continue their ongoing dialogue about Quinn’s basketball and social needs.
 Quinn’s dad gave him the rundown.
-He'd done what he could to repair the damage after he’d picked Quinn up at carpool and heard about their day, but he thought Brent might have better luck than he did.
-Kids never listened to their own parents quite as well as they did the “cool” adult coaches or teachers who were generally telling them the exact same thing that their parents were trying to tell them.
-That’s why Brent had taken on this whole chaotic endeavor.
-He walked over to the bleachers on the other side of the basketball court and climbed up to the top row where his center was sitting, wedged against the side rail, looking teary and stressed out.
-Damn it.
-He sat down next to his dejected player.
+He'd done what he could to repair the damage after he’d picked Quinn up at carpool and heard about their day, but he was hoping Brent might have better luck than he did.

 Quinn shook their head and did not look up at him.

-“But I hear you’re not playing tonight?”
+“I hear you’re not playing tonight?”

 Quinn shook their head again.